fitzgen/rust-conf-2019/slides.md

 * in my spare time?
     * side projects in Rust for fun
     * but: semi related to work --> become part of work
-    * king midas of work
 * realized: just working all the time
+    * King Midas, but work
 * not a recipe for a well-rounded life

 ---